-Keyera has a total of over 5,800 kilometres of pipelines.
+Keyera has a total of over 5,600 kilometres of pipelines.
 Key elements of the pipeline integrity program include the development and application of specifications and standards for the design of new pipelines; reviewing pipeline operations by system which includes conducting a risk assessment to identify inspection and risk mitigation activities; and measurement of compliance to and performance of the integrity management plan.

 Some of the activities undertaken to manage integrity of pipelines include carrying out in-line and other inspections, completing repairs to pipelines to maintain system integrity, application of chemicals to mitigate corrosion, right of way surveillance to minimize the risk of third party damage, and depth of cover surveys including watercourses.
-Keyera initiated a survey in 2013 to inspect and assess pipeline water crossings.
-Since that time, all major water crossings have been surveyed and identified mitigations completed.
+Over the last several years, a heightened area of focus for Keyera has been pipeline water crossings.
+As part of this focus, Keyera has risk assessed and surveyed all major water crossings and has addressed identified mitigations with respect to those crossings.
+Keyera is expanding its efforts to other water crossings, applying a risk based prioritization approach.